-There are some people in the medical industry who find the idea of marketing somewhat distasteful – particularly those who are actually healthcare providers.
+First of all, there are some people in the medical industry who find the idea of marketing somewhat distasteful – particularly those who are actually healthcare providers.
 However, marketing is essential for any company.
 In fact, the medical industry is more competitive today than it ever has been.

-Logo Design for Medical Companies
+Logo Design For Medical Companies